ryanvolz/radioconda/README.md

 #### USB devices (e.g. B series)

+##### Windows users

-Windows users might have to install a USB driver for the device.
-Follow the instructions [from the Ettus site](https://files.ettus.com/manual/page_transport.html#transport_usb_installwin), or [install the WinUSB driver with Zadig](#installing-the-winusb-driver-with-zadig) (your device will have a USB ID that starts with 2500).
+You probably have to install a USB driver for the device.
+Follow the instructions [from the Ettus site](https://files.ettus.com/manual/page_transport.html#transport_usb_installwin), or [install the WinUSB driver with Zadig](#installing-the-winusb-driver-with-zadig) (your device will have a USB ID that starts with 2500 or 3923).

+##### Linux users

+Install a udev rule by creating a link into your radioconda installation:

+    sudo ln -s $CONDA_PREFIX/lib/uhd/utils/uhd-usrp.rules /etc/udev/rules.d/radioconda-uhd-usrp.rules
+    sudo udevadm control --reload
+    sudo udevadm trigger

 ## Installing the WinUSB driver with Zadig